telerik/xamarin-forms-docs/controls/chart/types/chart-types-pie-chart.md

 	  </telerikChart:RadPieChart.Series>
 	</telerikChart:RadPieChart>

-And this is the sample data
+And this is the sample data:

 	public class Data
 	{